Friday, October 23, 2009

 Our Trip to Duffie's Exotic Bird Ranch

-Last week our homeschool group took a field trip to Duffie's Exotic Bird Ranch in Dunn.
+Last week our home school group took a field trip to Duffie's Exotic Bird Ranch in Dunn.
 There was an article in our local paper about the ranch so a trip was planned.

 There were many different varieties of birds and it was quite an enjoyable trip.
 It was a beautiful day for the trip not too hot with just a bit of a breeze.
 The ranch was definitely bigger than it looked from the front of the property.
 We walked a good distance and the guided tour took just about 2 hours.